 Alabama white BBQ sauce is a delicious twist on a traditional barbecue sauce recipe.
-This creamy BBQ sauce is tangy and slightly sweet; the perfect condiment for summer grilling!
+This creamy BBQ sauce is tangy and slightly sweet; the perfect condiment for smoked chicken, pulled pork and fish.

-I did a little more research around the interwebs and found that white BBQ sauce is mayo based, and usually has vinegar, salt, pepper and a few other spices.
+White BBQ sauce is mayo based, and usually has horseradish, vinegar, salt, pepper and a few other spices.
 After checking out several different recipes, I decided to take the basics, then add some different seasonings that I like to the mix to see what would happen.

 Or at least in your fridge every once in a while so you can put it on all the things.